 Submissions exceeding the pages limits will be assessed in the usual way and then penalties applied as indicated in Tables 3 and 4 below.
 Note that for special topics and case studies in scientific computing the page limit is 20 pages and for case studies in mathematical modelling the page limit is 16 pages.
+These page limits exclude any appendices, which the assessors are not expected to read.

-Number of pages in excess of limit Penalty (USMs)

-for special topics and case studies
+Number of pages in excess of limit for special topics and case studies Penalty (USMs)

 1 page 1

 2 pages 5

 3 pages 10

 4 pages 20

 5 pages 30

 6 pages 40

 7 pages or more 50